 Before beginning any test, double-check that the DMM and test leads are suitable for the category and the voltage level utilised in the electrical environment.

-Perform a visual inspection of the test leads before utilising them to ensure that they are safe to use to conduct electrical signals accurately.
+Perform a visual inspection of the test leads before utilising them.
+Do this to ensure that they are safe to use and to conduct electrical signals accurately.
 The condition of the test leads is the most relevant element affecting your measurements in most cases.

-Conduct a simple ohm's measurement to check that the test probes are electrically reliable and able to transport a signal within acceptable loss constraints if you are sure they are rated sufficiently with no visible damage.
+Conduct a simple ohm's measurement to check that the test probes are electrically reliable and able to transport a signal within acceptable loss constraints.
 Place your DMM in the resistance (ohms) function, plug the leads into the DMM, and touch the probe tips together—red to black—to "ohm-out" your leads.
-For good quality test leads, the metre should read about 0.5 ohms or less.
+For good quality test leads, the metre should read about 0.5 ohms or fewer.

 Before taking any measurements, double-check that the leads are plugged into the correct DMM connectors and that the metre is set to the correct function.